sameergope/CodeAlpha_Tasks/README.md

 - Subtraction
 - Multiplication
 - Division
-- User-friendly menu using "switch-case"
+- User-friendly menu using switch-case

 Concepts Used